Onelinerhub/onelinerhub/ssh/upload_file_on_server.md

 scp /path/to/file.txt user@server.com:/path/to/upload
 ```

-- /path/to/file.txt - path to local file to upload on a remote server
+- /path/to/file.txt - path to local file to upload to the server
 - user@server.com - remote user and server address
 - /path/to/upload - remote folder to upload file to